Pragmatic Path Towards Non-technical Users Owning Their Own DataBy Forest Johnson On

 If your app doesn't fit those criteria, it is likely to be left in the dust.
 So how can we build peer-to-peer apps in such an environment?
-Or apps that respect users' privacy?
+Or apps that allow users to own their own data?

 In recent history, the answer has been that you don't.
 Besides a few ancient and highly specialized peer-to-peer networks like BitTorrent, almost all apps are cloud based and operate under centralized authority by necessity.
-While some people (and some shareholders) might consider that total authority and access to all user data to be a great feature of "the cloud", I consider it a bug.
+While some people (and some shareholders) might consider that total authority and exclusive ownership of all user data to be a great feature of "the cloud", I consider it a bug.